My Day in Court

 Maybe this was the Trash Court version of the sick joke 'You can beat the rap, but you can't beat the ride.'

 There may have been another factor too.
 I hope I am wrong, but snapping those pictures may have actually helped.
 There is a part of me that believes that people in power care deeply about their reputations.
 Between the camera and the laptop, I have a hunch they were all curious about what I was up to.
 Why else would Judge Han ask me three times why I took the pictures?
-Maybe she decided it was safer just to get rid of me.

 On the other hand, I could be completely wrong.
 Maybe the pictures had the opposite effect.
 Perhaps the camera incident irritated Ms. MDL so much she decided to ask for the continuance as a payback.
 There had to be some reason she pushed so hard.
 I suppose I will never know.
 A lot of what went on in the courtroom that day remains a total mystery to me.